numEricL/table.vim/README.md

 ## Configuration (optional)

 Configuration is **buffer-local**.
-Set defaults in your vimrc, customize per-filetype in after/ftplugin files, or change at runtime with `:TableOption`.
+Set defaults in your vimrc, customize per-filetype in after/ftplugin files, or change at runtime with `:TableConfig`.

 ```vim
 " .vimrc - set defaults for all buffers (overridden by ftplugins)